Matth-py/alx-system_engineering-devops/0x00-shell_basics/README.md

 A new script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

-New scipt that lists all the files and directories of the current directory, separated by commas (,).
+New scipt that lists all the files and directories of the current directory, separated by commas (,)

+Added a magic file